ImeryakovS/PythonTests/README.md

 4. Install dependencies: `pip install -r requirements.txt`
 5. Install requests module: `pip install requests`

+### How to Install Grafana
+You can choose one of the following options:

+1) Install Grafana locally by following instructions from the official Grafana repository
+2) Install Grafana in a Docker container using the provided Dockerfile

+If you choose the Docker-based setup:

+1) Open a terminal from the root project directory (e.g., *\PythonTests)
+2) Run docker-compose up grafana to start Grafana in a container
+3) Open your browser and go to: http://localhost:3000

+#### Useful Docker Commands
+1) Cleans up containers and volumes - `docker-compose down -v --remove-orphans`
+2) Builds and starts Grafana, the test-runner, and runs tests - `docker-compose up --build`
+3) View real-time logs for all containers - `docker-compose logs -f`
+4) View real-time logs for Grafana only - `docker-compose logs -f grafana`

-### How to run the tests:
+### How to start tests

-1) Install Grafana locally: https://github.com/grafana/grafana (choose any convenient method)
-2) Start Grafana and ensure it's available at: `http://localhost:3000/`
+1) Start Grafana and ensure it's available at: `http://localhost:3000/`
-3) Clone this repository on your machine
+2) Clone this repository on your machine
-4) Navigate to the project folder and
+3) Navigate to the project folder (e.g., *\PythonTests)
-5) Run autotests: `pytest`
+4) Run autotests: `pytest`

 ### CI/CD Integration
 The tests are fully integrated into GitHub Actions.
 The pipeline is triggered manually.